interstar/golden-pond/README.md

 The status of the Haxe->JS code is that :
 - it successfully transpiles and runs as JS
-- it doesn't pass all the tests, but this is to do with quirks of Javascript equality tests.
+- it runs in the browser, and there's an online version you can play with in the browser at [https://gilbertlisterresearch.com/assets/goldenpond/index.html](https://gilbertlisterresearch.com/assets/goldenpond/index.html) It's still work in progress.
-- it runs successfully in the browser as part of a demonstration web-editor / web-app.
-(See haxe/for-distribution/web-app/, but note you'll have to build the js version of the library with Haxe and place it in the same directory as index.html)
+- it doesn't pass all the unit tests, but this seems to be to do with quirks of Javascript equality testing.
-- you can try this web version [here](https://gilbertlisterresearch.com/identity_assets/webapp/index.html) Not that it's still very much work in progress.
+- you can see haxe/for-distribution/web-app/ for where we develop the web-app, but note you'll have to build the js version of the library with Haxe and place it in the same directory as index.html

 The status of the Haxe->C++ code is that :
 - it successfully transpiles to C++, compiles and runs the tests